Mumbai: BMC fails to act on fire department directive, puts lives at risk

-The directive asks the civic body to revoke the Occupation Certificate of two floors of a building in Opera House
+The BMC is sitting on a fire department directive, issued a month ago, to revoke the Occupation Certificate (OC) of two floors of a building in Opera House, which have been termed illegal

 The BMC is sitting on a fire department directive, issued a month ago, to revoke the Occupation Certificate (OC) of two floors of a building in Opera House, which have been termed illegal.
 The building’s height is not in proportion with the amount of space mandated by the fire brigade to be kept open in case of an emergency.
 It is also in direct contradiction to the undertaking filed by the owner decade ago.